Drip Tips vs Standard Mouthpieces – Complete Guide

 Device-Specific Recommendations

 Tank systems work with way more mouthpiece options.
 Most tanks follow standard sizes, so you can actually find parts that fit.
+Easier to experiment and find replacement parts.

 RDA and RTA systems for rebuilding enthusiasts often benefit from heat-resistant materials due to the higher temperatures possible with custom coil builds.